nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all clients : `allClients`

-Shows a list of all clients in the LTNS, without any filters.
+Shows a list of all clients in LTNS, without any filters.

 Format: `allClients`